ilkkamtk/WSK/Week4/06-auth.md

      - Admin level users can update or delete any cat, user info, etc.
          - Add second `DELETE` and `UPDATE` SQL queries into model functions that do not check the `user_id` property when role is admin.
          - Use e.g. conditional statements in the models to decide which SQL query to use based on the user level.
+         - With users, it is easier to block unauthorized access in the controller.
+If `res.locals.user.user_id` is the same as `req.params.id`  or if `res.locals.user.role` is 'admin' then continue, else return 403.
+Note that `res.locals.user` is number and `req.params.id` is string
 16. Test the authorization rules with Postman or VS Code REST Client.
 17. Commit your changes to version control.
 18. Merge the `Assignment6` branch to the `main` branch and push the changes to the remote repository.